lotusnprod/lotus-manuscript/manuscript.md

 Pioneering efforts to address such challenges led to the establishment of [KNApSAck](http://www.knapsackfamily.com/KNApSAcK/) [@doi:10.1007/3-540-29782-0_13], which is likely the first public, curated electronic NP resource of referenced structure-organism pairs.
 KNApSAck currently contains 50,000+ structures and 100,000+ structure-organism pairs.
-However, the organism field is not standardized, and access to the data is not straightforward.
+However, the organism field is not standardized and access to the data is not straightforward.
 One of the earliest-established electronic NP resources is the NAPRALERT dataset [@doi:10.1016/b978-008045382-8.00060-5], which was compiled over five decades from the NP literature, gathering and annotating data derived from over 200,000 primary literature sources.
 The dataset contains 200,000+ distinct compound names and structural elements, along with 500,000+ records of distinct, fully-cited structure-organism pairs.
 In total, NAPRALERT contains over 900,000 such records, due to equivalent structure-organism pairs reported in different citations.
 NAPRALERT is not an open platform, employing an access model that provides only limited free searches of the dataset.
-Finally, the [NPAtlas](https://www.npatlas.org/) [@doi:10/gh5ptm] is a more recent project aimed at complying with the FAIR (<u>F</u>indability, <u>A</u>ccessibility, <u>I</u>nteroperability, and <u>R</u>euse) guidelines for digital assets [@doi:10/bdd4] and offering web access.
+Finally, the [NPAtlas](https://www.npatlas.org/) [@doi:10/gh5ptm] is a more recent project aimed at complying with the FAIR (<u>F</u>indability, <u>A</u>ccessibility, <u>I</u>nteroperability and <u>R</u>euse) guidelines for digital assets [@doi:10/bdd4] and offering web access.
 While the NPAtlas encourages submission of new compounds with their biological source, it focuses on microbial NP and ignores a wide range of biosynthetically active organisms found in the Archaeplastida.

 Building on experience with the recently published [COlleCtion of Open NatUral producTs](https://coconut.naturalproducts.net/) (COCONUT) [@doi:10/ghssx5], the LOTUS initiative seeks to address the aforementioned shortcomings.
 At its current stage of development, LOTUS disseminates 700,000+ referenced structure-organism pairs.
-After extensive data curation and harmonization, each pair was standardized at the chemical, biological, and reference levels.
+After extensive data curation and harmonization, each pair was standardized at the chemical, biological and reference levels.
-These efforts and experiences represent an intensive preliminary curatorial phase, and the first major step towards providing a high quality, computer-interpretable knowledge base capable of transforming NP research data management from a classical (siloed) database approach to an optimally-shared resource.
+These efforts and experiences represent an intensive preliminary curatorial phase and the first major step towards providing a high quality, computer-interpretable knowledge base capable of transforming NP research data management from a classical (siloed) database approach to an optimally-shared resource.

 ### Accommodating Principles of FAIRness and TRUSTworthiness for Natural Products Knowledge Management

-In awareness of the multi-faceted pitfalls associated with implementing, using, and maintaining classical scientific DBs [@doi:10/gc4h7x], and to enhance current and future sharing options, the LOTUS initiative selected the [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) platform for disseminating its resources.
+In awareness of the multi-faceted pitfalls associated with implementing, using and maintaining classical scientific DBs [@doi:10/gc4h7x], and to enhance current and future sharing options, the LOTUS initiative selected the [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) platform for disseminating its resources.
 Since its creation, Wikidata has focused on cross-disciplinary and multilingual support.
 Wikidata is curated and governed collaboratively by a global community of volunteers, about 20,000 of which are contributing monthly.
 Wikidata currently contains more than 1 billion statements in the form of subject-predicate-object triples.